Ajit-Kumar/Deep-Learning/README.md

 ❖ For each normal tissue there is annotation mask.
 ❖ Image annotation was done using semantic segmentation techniques.
 ❖ It has four classes

+Data Cleaning and preparation
+Data cleaning and preparation is an important part, as it can improve the quality of the data and in doing so, increases the overall productivity of the models.
+The normal tissue and annotated mask image were separated and kept into two separate folders and the file name of the input image and the corresponding segmentation image were kept same.
+Steps mentioned below were taken on raw images and annotated mask(labels) ❖ Annotated image is converted to RGBA format.
+❖ NumPy array of the images and annotated mask is created for further processing.
+❖ Normalization is applied on the generated NumPy arrays.
+❖ The data is splitted into 80:20 ratio in training and testing set, respectively.